flxst/nerblackbox/README.rst

 2. Training
 """""""""""

-- Define a fine-tuning experiment by choosing a pretrained model and a dataset
+- Define the training by choosing a pretrained model and a dataset

 ::

-    experiment = Experiment("my_experiment", model="bert-base-cased", dataset="conll2003")
+    training = Training("my_training", model="bert-base-cased", dataset="conll2003")

-- Run the experiment and get the performance of the fine-tuned model
+- Run the training and get the performance of the fine-tuned model

 ::

-    experiment.run()
+    training.run()
-    experiment.get_result(metric="f1", level="entity", phase="test")
+    training.get_result(metric="f1", level="entity", phase="test")
     # 0.9045